Kartaverse/PT-Data-Nodes-Docs/docs/README.md

 The "ptMatrix" node allows you to send the XYZ rotation values for each PTGui source image to a Vonk Ultra 4x4 transform matrix.

 The "ptFocalLength" node allows you to read each of the lenses in the PTGui file.
 This can be used to drive the focal length on a Camera3D node.

+The "ptBatchStitcher" node sends a .pts project file to PTGui Pro for batch stitching via the command line.
+This allows you to embed an external stitching task inside a Fusion node graph.

 ## Known Issues